RecordsTransform Core Add-On Module.

 As mentioned above, to select the child Country record by its parent Account, we use the Country__c.BusinessAccount__c as a parent-child lookup field.
 Therefore, BusinessAccount__c should be included in the query string of Country__c.

-The usual method for including the BusinessAccount__c field in the query string of Country__c is by utilizing the includeFields property in the accountRegion definition.
+The method for including the BusinessAccount__c field in the query string of Country__c is by utilizing the includeFields property in the accountRegion definition.
 This allows the Add-On to link between Account and Country:

 {